Our Little Bugs on Safari

-Generally speaking this is more of an inconvenience than anything else, but there are some considerable risks to health, including malaria, sleeping sickness and dengue fever.
+Generally speaking, this is more inconvenient than anything else, but there are some considerable risks to health, including malaria, sleeping sickness, and dengue fever.

-In this section we discuss how insect bites may affect your trip and how to prepare yourself against .
+In this section, we discuss how little bugs on safari may affect your trip and how to prepare yourself against .

 Avoiding insect bites